-2.2.12.
 Determining Selected Device Events

-To determine which extension events are currently selected from a given window, use XGetSelec-tedExtensionEvents.
+To determine which extension events are currently selected from a given window, use XGetSelectedExtensionEvents.

-'''

 int

-XGetSelectedExtensionEvents (display, window, this client count,
+XGetSelectedExtensionEvents (display, window,

+this_cl: ient_count,

 this_client, all_clients_count, all_clients)

-Display
+Display display;

-displav;

-Window

-window;
+Window window;

-this_client_count; / RETURN /
+int this_client_count; / RETURN /

-int

-XEventClass this client; / RETURN /
+XEventClass this_client; / RETURN /

-all clients count; / RETURN /
+int all_clients_count; / RETURN /

-int

-XEventClass all_clients;

-/ RETURN /
+XEventClass all_clients; / RETURN /

-Specifies the connection to the X server.
+display Specifie s the connection to the X server.

-display

-window

-Specifies the ID of the window from which the client wishes to receive
+window Specifies the ID of the window from which the client wishes to receive events.

-events.

-this client count

-Specifies the number of elements in the this client list.
+this_client_count Specifies the number of elements in the this_client list.

-this client Specifies a pointer to a list of XEventClasses that specify which events

-are selected by this client.
+this_clien ent Specifies a pointer to a list of XEventClasses that specify which events are selected by this client.

-all_clients_count

-Specifies the number of elements in the all clients list.
+all_clients_count Specifies the number of elements in the all_clients list.

-all_clients Specifies a pointer to a list of XEventClasses that specify which events

-are selected by all clients.
+all_clients s a pointer to a list of XEv vents are selected by all o 1 0

 This function returns pointers to two event class arrays.
-One lists the extension events selected by
+One lists the extension events selected by this client from the specified window.
+The

-'''

-this client from the specified window.
+extension events selected by this client from the specified window.
 The other lists the extension events selected by all clients from the specified window.
 This information is analogous to that returned in the fields your_event_mask and all_event_masks of the XWindowAttributes structure when an XGetWindowAttributes request is made.